 Baking the layers

-13. Split dough into 10 pieces, form little balls and put them back into fridge.
+13. Split dough into 10 pieces, form little balls and put them back into the fridge.

-14. Preheat oven to 375 degrees F. Set the rack in the middle.
+14. Preheat oven to 375 F. Set the rack in the middle.

 16. Put 9” diameter plate on the top and cut out circle.
 Do not take away cut off piece – we will bake it together with the main circle and will use it later.

-18. Place the parchment paper with dough straight into the oven on baking rack (or you can place it onto a large cookie sheet).
-Bake for 6-7 minutes or until top is golden.
-It is easy to burn so keep an eye on crust!
-Where crust is thinner, color could be slightly brown and it is OK.
+18. Place the parchment paper with dough straight into the oven on a baking rack (or you can place it onto a large cookie sheet).
+Bake for 6-7 minutes or until the top is golden.
+It is easy to burn so keep an eye on the crust!
+Where the crust is thinner, the color could be slightly brown and it is OK.

-19. While first layer is baking, to save time you can get another piece of parchment paper and start working on next layer.
+19. While the first layer is baking, to save time, you can get another piece of parchment paper and start working on the next layer.